 PAYROLL Companies, wherever they are based, must pay the salaries of their employees in a timely manner.
 They must also ensure their income tax and social security compliance in terms of withholding, calculations and reporting.
 Every country's employment and tax system is different.
 Any organisation entering a foreign market faces a number of employment and tax related challenges.
 By outsourcing your payroll you can free up your valuable time and resources to concentrate on the important business of running your company while making certain that all obligations and responsibilities are met in a timely and efficient manner in every jurisdiction of operation.
 Sovereign can provide a comprehensive but flexible outsourced payroll service that is tailored to each client's specific requirements.
 The first stage will involve registering the employer and its employees with the local tax office and the government employment department, recording employment notices and contracts, obtaining bank details of the employer and employee, issuing tax codes and, finally, inserting all that information in the Sovereign payroll system.
 Thereafter, on a monthly basis, Sovereign's payroll services will facilitate: - Computing employees' withholdings and net pay - Ad hoc additional payments or deductions - Producing and issuing employee pay slips - Direct deposit pay into employee bank accounts - Expenses and benefits processing and compliance - Arranging documentation for new or departing employees - Preparing revenues payable and remittance submissions to tax office Year-end procedures will also encompass the preparation of tax returns for both the employer and employees and compiling payroll accounting records for the employer.
 In addition, through Sovereign's wider offering, we are able to provide private medical insurance and occupational pensions plans, which can be integrated into the payroll services system.
 Irrespective of whether you are a small organisation taking your first steps in international expansion or an existing multinational company, Sovereign's payroll expertise and experience across many jurisdictions can ensure that you maximise the efficiency of your operations and remain in compliance with all local legislation and regulation.
-TRADEMARK AND IP SERVICES The Intellectual Property (IP) associated with a business name or system can be one of its most valuable assets - but only if it is properly exploited and protected.
-Any business that wishes to establish a national or international identity should take steps to protect the use of its name, logo or other IP.
-This is preferably done at the outset when it is simpler, more efficient and more effective.
-It is commonly assumed that registering a company name or website is sufficient to protect that name.
-While this may afford some protection if nobody else has registered a similar trademark, it rarely gives any protection if they have.
-And if somebody registers a similar trademark later, there may be difficulties in continuing to use that company name or website.
-The general rule is "trademark it, or lose it".
-Trademarks are the most cost effective way for businesses to protect their name, products and reputation overseas.
-Failure to obtain a trademark in a country where you are active or plan to be active means you are exposing your business to commercial risk.
-Every country has its own rules to manage and register trademarks, and we will work within those rules to protect your business.
-Sovereign has established an intellectual property division that offers the following services: - Registration of trademarks anywhere in the world and advice on a suitable trademark programme - Monitoring service to advise when others attempt to register similar marks - Advice in relation to all aspects of IP registration including designs, patents and copyright - Advice and assistance to protect IP rights from infringement and other abuse - · Patent and petty patent registration - · Domain name registration and escrow services Sovereign can provide cost effective advice to clients on the acquisition, exploitation, use and enforcement of intellectual property rights on both a domestic and cross-border basis.
-We can also provide strategic advice to both established and developing companies.

 INSURANCE SERVICES Many companies today face a significant challenge in maintaining legal and tax compliance in the face of rapid change to regulatory and fiscal regimes at both the national and international level.
 Today's requirements in respect of due diligence, transaction monitoring and regulatory and tax reporting, have created serious cost and operational implications for companies seeking to understand, manage and improve their governance programmes.
 At the same time, evolving criminal methodologies have also seen cyber fraud emerge as the biggest potential risk for serious business disruption and its consequent expenses, reputational harm, and notification and response costs.
 This increased complexity has intensified the need for companies to manage and update risk policies faster and more accurately, enabling rapid identification and response to the highest priority compliance and fraud threats.
 Insurance, as part of a carefully designed and integrated risk management strategy, is one of the most effective ways to manage corporate risk and create a risk-free environment in which commercial activity can flourish and a company's assets are fully protected.
 An effective risk management strategy will: